Car Accident Lawyers: Calgary, AlbertaJeff Kahane2021-01-16T15:50:24+00:00

 years.
 Meaning if you fail to file a claim withing two years of an accident, the law prevents you from making a claim.
 Sometimes, people only realize the extent of their injuries after considerable time after the accident.
 Therefore, always ensure you get legal advice long before this limitation period expires.

 Call Calgary Car Accident Lawyers Today

 The car accident lawyers at Kahane Law Office help you.
 Our role is to assist you with calculating the amount of your claim to ensure that you recoup every dollar you are legally entitled to.
+We even help if you find yourself served with a claim after an accident.
 From minor injuries to the most complex cases, our personal injury group has the experience to handle your claim.
 Additionally, payment of our fees occurs only once we receive funds to give to you.
 Call us today at 403-225-8810 or email us directly here to schedule a free consultation.